arferreira/arferreira/README.md

 Software Engineer
 -----------------

 Im a software engineer that work solving problems since 2006.
-Work with Python, NodeJS, Golang and other stacks actually.
+Work with Python, NodeJS, Golang, Ruby and other stacks actually.

 *   🌍  I'm based in Brazil
 *   ✉️  You can contact me at [arfs.antonio@gmail.com](mailto:arfs.antonio@gmail.com)